shays10/jvmworkshop/README.md

 `jmap` - Memory Map.
 Allows you to take histograms and heapdumps.

+`jstack` - Allows us to print the stack traces of all threads that are attached to our JVM (e.g. Thread dump)

 `jvisualvm`  - Allows you to monitor and troubleshoot apps on the JVM.

 All of them are already installed on your machine if you have JDK installed.